cvmfs/doc-cvmfs/cpt-repo.rst

 backend storage on S3.
 Note that this URL can be different than the S3 server address that is used for uploads, e.g. if a proxy server is deployed in front of the server.
 Note that the buckets need to exist before the repository is created.
-In the example above, a single bucket ``mybucket-1-1`` needs to be created beforehand.
+In the example above, a single bucket ``mybucket`` needs to be created beforehand.

 .. _tab_s3confparameters: